Scrum Team in Waterfall Land! What to do?

 (b) we provide deliverables to them (which affects them and our reputation).

 First, prioritize the groups the Scrum team is working with.
-Put the most ‘work’ in on the team that is most important (obvious as soon as I say it).
+Put the most ‘work’ in on the person or group who is most important (obvious as soon as I say it).

 Second, are there any personal relationships we can leverage, such as, Team Member John is a friend of George (who is in Dept 1)?